-The center-piece of the event is a poster session displaying recent research from the MUIH community.
-Students, faculty, and alumni are all eligible to submit abstracts and are chosen to present through a peer-review process.
+The center-piece of the event was a poster session displaying recent research from the MUIH community.
+Students, faculty, and alumni submitted abstracts and were chosen to present through a peer-review process.
 To see this year’s posters and abstracts click here.

 On March 11, students, faculty, and staff gathered for the annual event.
 Two symposium awards were given and Dr. Steffany Moonaz was recognized for winning MUIH’s first annual Excellence in Research and Scholarship Award.
 Dr. Clifton Bingham, Associate Professor of Medicine and Director of the Johns Hopkins Arthritis Center, presented the keynote address and Professor James Snow gave an update on the University’s key research initiatives.
+Read more here.